Two-Level Sketching Alternating Anderson acceleration for Complex Physics Applications: Numerical tests

 \subsection{$p$-Laplace}

-The $p$-Laplacian problem is given by: Given $q\geq 1$ and $f:\Omega\to\R$, find $u:\Omega \to \R$ such that
+The $p$-Laplacian problem is given by: Given $\pL\geq 1$ and $f:\Omega\to\R$, find $u:\Omega \to \R$ such that

-where $\Omega$ is the unit cube and $q=1.5$.
-We use $q$ instead of $p$ to avoid confusion with the alternation parameter $p$ in \ac{aap}.
-We chose $q<2$ as it is a challenging scenario for which there are fewer efficient strategies in the literature \cite{loisel2020efficient}.
-To solve the problem, we discretize it with first order Lagrangian finite elements and then use a quasi-Newton scheme to solve the nonlinear problem.
+where $\Omega$ is the unit cube, $f(x)=1$, and $\pL=1.5$.
+We used $\pL$ instead of $p$ to avoid confusion with the alternation parameter $p$ in \ac{aap}.
+We chose $\pL<2$ as it is a challenging scenario for which there are fewer efficient strategies in the literature \cite{loisel2020efficient}.
+To solve the problem, we discretized it with first order Lagrangian finite elements and then used a quasi-Newton scheme to solve the nonlinear problem.
 The solver is given as follows: Consider a harmonic initial guess $u^0$ and then iteratively solve a Laplace-stabilized iteration:

 where we have found the value $\beta=10$ to behave robustly.
 The increment $\delta u^k$ is used as a residual, i.e.

 that allows for acceleration using \ac{aap}.
 Instead of inverting the Laplacian exactly in \eqref{eq:plaplace-fp}, we consider the action of one iteration of a smoothed aggregation AMG preconditioner, as provided by the PCGAMG preconditioner in PETSc \cite{petsc-user-ref}.
 For this problem, we test the adaptivity strategies and then look for the overall best performing method.
 There are no sub-physics in this problem, so we simply set $\mat\Pi_1=\mat I$, and a relative tolerance of $10^{-6}$ was used to establish convergence.